June-Skeeter/Police_Involved_Deaths_Canada/Content/Looking_At_the_Data.md

 # Racial Breakdown.

-Since January 1st 2000, there have been *at leaset* 603 police involved deaths in Canada.

-* Police involved death rates were calculated using 2016 census data.
+Between January 1st 2000 and April 4th 2021 there have been *at leaset* 603 police involved deaths in Canada.
+This number is based an updates I've added to the CBC data.
+These deaths were not evenli distributed across demographic groups.
+To highlight this, I've calculated the Police Involved death rates were calculated using 2016 census data.
 The death rates for Indigennous, Black, and White indiviuals are *at least*: **2.94**, **1.94**, **0.44** deaths / million residents / year.
 * The victim's race is Unknown in 153 (25.4%) of the incidents, this means the numbers for across racial groups are likely higher than reported.

 <div style="overflow: hidden;